VishnuVardhanAI/E-Commerce-Website--Olist.com--Customer-Segmentation/README.md

 Customer Segmentation and Exploratory Data Analysis (EDA) using Olist.com database.

 This project consists of:
-1. Extensive Exploratory Data Analysis (EDA) to gain useful customer, product, delivery and location insights.
+1. Extensive Exploratory Data Analysis (EDA) to gain useful customer, product and geolocation insights.
 2. RFM Analysis with K-Means Clustering for Customer Segmentation.
 3. Comprehensive Cluster Analysis to derive meaningful business insights.